Characteristic tensors for almost Finsler manifolds: Introduction and summary

 \section{Introduction and summary}

-Finsler manifolds~\cite{br,pf} are a natural generalization of Riemannian manifolds in which the tangent space at each point is assigned a Minkowski norm.
+A Finsler manifold~\cite{br,pf} is a natural generalization of a Riemannian manifold in which the tangent space at each point is assigned a Minkowski norm.
 The canonical Finsler inner product depends both on location in the manifold and direction in the tangent space.
 The infinitesimal distance between two neighboring points is determined by a homogeneous symmetric differential 2-form.
 In particular, we can measure the length of a path (independent of parametrization) in a Finsler manifold and study geodesics.
 Riemannian geometry is the limiting case where the canonical inner product is Euclidean and independent of direction, with the infinitesimal distance determined by a symmetric quadratic differential 2-form.

 A smoothly varying set of Minkowski norms over a manifold is called a Finsler norm $F$.
 A central challenge is to determine whether two given Finsler norms correspond to distinct geometries.
 Geometrical characterizations of certain Finsler norms are known.
 Cartan identified the Riemannian subset of Finsler manifolds via a symmetric torsion 3-tensor $\bfC$ constructed from $F$ and its derivatives~\cite{ec}, with $\bfC$ vanishing if and only if the Finsler manifold is a Riemannian manifold~\cite{ad}.
 Similarly, the Randers subset~\cite{gr} of Finsler manifolds constructed from a Riemannian metric and a 1-form is characterized by the symmetric Matsumoto 3-tensor $\bfM$~\cite{mm}, which vanishes iff the Finsler manifold is a Randers manifold~\cite{mh}.